yehjxraymond/geeksg-blog/content/blog/complete-guide-to-buying-bitcoin-ethereum-or-other-cryptocurrencies-in-singapore.md

 ## Summary

+Now that you have seen how different the exchanges are, you might have an idea of which will suit your needs.
+Below is a quick summary table of the few points I've discussed.

 | Exchange     | CoinHako                                                                        | Coinbase                                                   | Changelly                                                     | Liquid                                                                  |
 | ------------ | ------------------------------------------------------------------------------- | ---------------------------------------------------------- | ------------------------------------------------------------- | ----------------------------------------------------------------------- |
 | Volume       | $100 - $100,000                                                                 | $1 - $1,000                                                | $1 - $10,000                                                  | > \$50,000                                                              |